milan-stanojevic/eit386/README.md

-# elftool
+# eit386
-elftool is tool for injecting code to existing 32-bit ELF executable, it have option for injecting checksum protect code and option for injecting existing 32-bit ELF relocatable object to our ELF.
+eit386 is tool for injecting code to existing 32-bit ELF executable, it have option for injecting checksum protect code and option for injecting existing 32-bit ELF relocatable object to our ELF.